 Most companies might provide you with writing briefs and train you in optimizing your content for Google.
 But you should know compliance on page requirements that helps search engine bots understand the content and context of your writing.

 It can include the usage of the main keyword in prominent places inside the article including the title, meta description, the first paragraph, and maybe a few times in the body of the article.

 You also need to know how to find out and sprinkle related keywords in subtitles, the alternative image tags, and the main content.

 A WordPress plugin such as Yoast SEO is generally used by most company blogs to ensure every article is optimized for search.

 But if you can develop a deeper understanding of SEO — including building backlinks and keyword research specifically — you’ll become invaluable.

-When clients assign me writing projects, I’ve helped them numerous times sharing why their chosen keywords are bad for their business.
+When clients assign me writing projects, I’ve helped them numerous times by sharing why their chosen keywords are bad for their business.
 They are grateful to me because it saves wastage of their budget.
 I also get to work on content that performs well and makes my writing portfolio stronger.